alexandrecuer/sharebox/README.md

 1) standard public user: customer who wants to access a deliverable and to complete an associated satisfaction survey, if any
 2) public user with address type "first_name.name@team_domain": team member who wants to send customer satisfaction surveys without making deliverables available on the cloud - initialize TEAM config var with your domain name to make this work - otherwise there will be no difference between profile 1 and profile 2
 3) private user: full team member who dematerializes his productions - private users can swarm directories in other private users'folders - this constitutes a primitive kind of collaborative work
-4) admin: all powers - access to all data directories, all surveys, surveys management, ability to modify directories (moving and changing ownership)
+4) admin: all powers - access to all directories and assets, surveys management, ability to modify directories (moving and changing ownership)

 Online class documentation (not up to date) : https://alexandrecuer.github.io/sharebox/